vectorvitalityfit/Leetcode-Interview-Prep/README.md

 ## How to Use
 - Clone the repo to your local machine.
-- Navigate folderse by topic.
+- Navigate folders by topic.
 - Open and run Python files to review and test solutions.

 ## Skills Practiced